Cooking and Drinking

 City directory 1955 Buffalo, New York

 Donald K Baldwin 247 Orange St. Does it look like the houses there anymore.
-But from that location to aunt Nick's childhood home is 5.7 miles.
+But from that location to aunt Mick's childhood home is 5.7 miles.

 A holding place for these people